 Current students can make an appointment via the portal.
 Please note that during peak registration times, including Priority Registration, the office will utilize same day advising appointments, which allow students to come to the office that day to sign up for a 15 minute time slot.

 The faculty is also an invaluable resource for specific information about your major as well as about graduate school or preparation for a future career in theater and related fields.

 The FMA strongly believe in the importance of close mentoring.
 This is particularly important in a department that focuses on individual and collaborative expression.
 Upon entering the department, each student will be assigned a faculty mentor who will guide the student through his or her four years at Temple.
 The entire department faculty will participate in the review of each student’s work in the core FMA production and studies courses.

 Students occasionally may need to withdraw from a class, take a leave of absence or request a program change.
 Students should discuss any special situation with their academic advisor, their instructors and Student Financial Services to determine the best course of action before proceeding.
-The forms for these special can be found online on the Vice Provost for Undergraduate Studies' site.
+The forms for these can be found online at https://undergradstudies.temple.edu/advising/forms.